 Your piece!
 We anticipate a diverse range of submission formats.
 Send us text files, websites, word documents, source code files, GitHub repositories, videos (max.
 5 minutes), whatever fits your project.
 We’ve done our best to allow for as many submission formats as possible on the submission form, but Google Forms has its limits.
 If the form cannot accommodate your work, please email us your submission at backslashlitmag[at]gmail[dot]com.

-A description of your process: We want to make sure the pieces we showcase are authentically created using digital means.
+A description of your progress: We want to make sure the pieces we showcase are authentically created using digital means.
 Sometimes it’s hard to tell if an art piece is computer-generated or manually created, so drop us a note about the programming languages, tools, algorithms, and/or sources you used.

 If your generative piece is derived from the art of another creator, you MUST cite the original source, regardless of how similar or different your piece is from the original.
 We do not tolerate plagiarism at Backslash and will not hesitate to remove any work that infringes on another artist’s intellectual property.